outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize list of high-impact queries which can be used for finding optimal solutions manually now while building product

-    - reverse engineering with core structures as filters to find relevant metric structures
+    - query: reverse engineering solution metric with core structures as filters to find relevant metric structures

       - problem statement: 'find individual unit metric value in a container having equivalent & different components, without a function to measure individual unit metric value, and given total container metric value & unit count'
         - find relevant structures of the metric